Keeping Babies Safe While They Learn to Crawl

 - Sunburn - babies have very delicate skin and ultraviolet rays will quickly burn them, even when there is no direct sunlight.
 Sunburn can result in dehydration, constant pain and/or itching, and difficulty sleeping.
 Covering the skin with lightweight clothing and applying sunscreen helps prevent sunburn.
 Slight redness of the skin can be treated easily with pure aloe vera gel.
 More than slight redness, especially if there are blisters present, should be seen by a medical professional.

 - Insect Bites - babies are more susceptible to insect bites than adults, as more of their body is close to the ground.
 They may receive bites from spiders, ants, and mosquitoes, or be stung by bees, wasp, hornets, and/or yellow jackets.
-Insect bites can be treated easily with caladryll lotion if they small and do not swell.
+Insect bites can be treated easily with Caladryll lotion if they are small and do not swell.
 Excess swelling of the skin, eyes, throat or other facial features; the presence of a stinger; breathing problems; vomiting; hives or rashes; and rapid heartbeat all require immediate medical attention.

 - Food Poisoning - food poisoning can result from a number of places when babies are out of doors: 1) they may pick up food that has been lying on the ground for a long period of time and ingest it, 2) food that has been left out too long is given them to eat, 3) they may combine food with other items that are not meant for eating, and 4) insecticides or other outdoor chemicals affect the food eaten.
 Stomach upset will occur anywhere from 2-48 hours after the food has been eaten, and may last up to a week afterwards.
 Vomiting, diarrhea, cramping, and fevers need to be treated by a physician.

 - Injuries - babies learning to get around will get bumped and bruised.
 Most of the time, they will not react until we react.
 There are times, however, when an immediate reaction is needed, such as a cold pack for swelling, or calling 911 when a child blacks out or is unconsciousness.
-A medical professional should be contacted if any of the following occur after an injury: 1) extreme fussiness 2) vomiting, confusion, or lack of recognition of significant others; 3) blood coming from the nose, ears, or mouth; 4) unexplained bruises, reddening of the whites of the eyes, or pinkish fluid from the nose or mouth.
+A medical professional should be contacted if any of the following occur after an injury: 1) extreme fussiness 2) vomiting, confusion, or lack of recognition of significant others; 3) blood coming from the eyes, ears, nose or mouth; 4) unexplained bruises, reddening of the whites of the eyes, or pinkish fluid from the nose or mouth.

 Accidents happen, especially when babies are learning to move around independently.
 It is up to us as their parents to help them be safe by baby proofing our homes, teaching them how to safely navigate the stairs, and seeing that they are taken care of should things happen outdoors.